Updated: Aug 16

 Shinichirou Nakagami was living the life other boys from his grade could only dream of—staying under the same roof as his crush, Hiromi Yuasa.
 However, the bright and cheerful Hiromi has been depressed and cold at home ever since her mother died.
 Shinichirou meets Noe Isurugi—a girl known for cursing classmates, curses which always end up becoming reality.
 How will their relationship change?

-This anime is a great anime in regards to evoking a variety of emotions from me.
-I originally started this series because someone said it was a tragedy, and being the sadist I am.
-I truly enjoy tragic animes.
+This anime is a great anime in regards to evoking a variety of emotions from me and its viewers.
+I originally started this series because someone said it was a tragedy and being the masochistic I am, I live for tragic animes.
 However, for me personally I did not cry nor feel sad watching this anime.
 I did feel unquestionable amount of anger towards the Main Character.
-I could not wrap my brain around his action.
+I could not wrap my brain around his actions.
 Although, it did make me binge the entire series in a day.
-Even though, it was not a tragedy, the melodrama in the series had me hooked.
+Even though, it was not the tragedy i wanted but a melodrama instead.
+This series had me hooked by episode 2.
 I needed to know what would happen next.
 Moreover, after watching the series I can definitely say that the animation is the most outstanding aspect of this anime series.
-The usage of the environments, well-drawn characters and well placed but CG effects/models made some scene unappealing.
+The usage of the environments, well-drawn characters and well placed but CG effects/models made some scenes unappealing.
 The most noticeable feature is the backgrounds, which looks like it was painted using soft water colours and it seamlessly blends well with the fluid foreground animations.
-Moreover, this is a fantastic anime to watch if you are in the mood for some romance melodrama.
+This is a fantastic anime to watch if you are in the mood for some melodrama romance.

 7. Tokyo Magnitude 8.0